ELELAB/lc3b_cancer_paper/README.md

 Repository associated to the publication:

-The conformational and mutational landscape of the ubiquitin-like marker for the autophagosome formation in cancer Aykac Fas B, Maiani E, Sora V, Kumar M, Mashkoor M, Lambrughi M, Tiberti M, Papaleo E*
+The conformational and mutational landscape of the ubiquitin-like marker for autophagosome formation in cancer Aykac Fas B, Maiani E, Sora V, Kumar M, Mashkoor M, Lambrughi M, Tiberti M, Papaleo E*, Autophagy, in press, DOI: 10.1080/15548627.2020.1847443

 contacts for repository:elenap-at-cancer.dk